hexereii/BerryHUD/readme.txt

 Fixed so fonts are loaded properly with the HUD (Fonts.res)

 hexhud b1
 Changed colours of the MatchHUD (hudmatchstatus.res) Changed colour of, and moved, Demo sticky count (HudDemoPipes.res) Changed fonts around to make them more consistent with "Quake" Changed fontsize in loadouts (classloadoutpanel.res) Changed colour schemes of Settings menu & DemoUI menu (clientscheme.res) Cleaned up unnecessary or extra files
-Changed colour scheme to match on map info (TextWindow.res, MapInfoMenu.res) Organized pause menu buttons to fit the button theme (MainMenuOverride.res)
+Changed colour scheme to match on map info (TextWindow.res, MapInfoMenu.res) Organized pause menu buttons to fit the button theme (MainMenuOverride.res) Changed colors of borders on backpack (backpackpanel.res)

+hexhud b2
+Added new language options, taken from BudHUD (spanish, italian, german) Changed colour of dmg next to HP (HudDamageAccount.res)\
+Renamed some files from "peach" to "hex"
+Cleaned up files/fixed some "bugs"
+Modified some of MinMode, next project for the HUD maybe?